LTTM/HSIRS/README.md

 In addition to that, `labels.txt` is a text file containing the names for all the semantic classes present in the dataset

 ## Download
-Download via SharePoint from [[here](https://sonyeur.sharepoint.com/sites/S025-STC-Public/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FS025%2DSTC%2DPublic%2FShared%20Documents%2FPublic%2FHSIRS)]
+Download via SharePoint from [[here](https://sonyeur.sharepoint.com/sites/S025-STC-Public/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FS025%2DSTC%2DPublic%2FShared%20Documents%2FPublic%2FHSIRS)] (permission required)

 ## Citation
 If you use this dataset in your research please cite our work: